fabesmo/astro-m3e/README.md

 import type { Props as TextFieldProps } from 'astro-m3e/TextField';
 import type { Props as ButtonProps } from 'astro-m3e/Button';
 import type { Props as AnchorProps } from 'astro-m3e/Anchor';
+import type { Props as SnackbarProps } from 'astro-m3e/Snackbar';
 ```

 ## Browser Support